alopresto/opensslpbeencryptor/blog.md

 I wrote a [prototype OpenSSL PBE AES-256-CBC encryptor](https://github.com/alopresto/opensslpbeencryptor) using [Groovy](http://www.groovy-lang.org) (it wasn't for direct inclusion in NiFi and I find Groovy to be a more expressive language and easier to test with when I'm writing proofs of concept, but every line here can be converted to pure Java, and usually automatically by the IDE).

 The first challenge when actually writing the code to be compatible with OpenSSL-encrypted data was "How does OpenSSL do KDF so we can get the right key and IV knowing only the password and salt?"
 Luckily, BouncyCastle once again does most of the work for us.
-The class `org.bouncycastle.crypto.generators.OpenSSLPBEParametersGenerator.java` does the magic.
+The class `org.bouncycastle.crypto.generators.OpenSSLPBEParametersGenerator` does the magic.
 But we should understand what's happening, and with what we learned above, it's really not hard.

 While OpenSSL's documentation is notoriously sparse, the [`EVP_BytesToKey`](http://www.openssl.org/docs/crypto/EVP_BytesToKey.html) function is used to derive the key and IV from the password and salt.
 This function simply uses the MD5 hash of the password and salt to generate the key, then takes the MD5 of the key, password, and salt as the IV.
 From the documentation: